 Uber Has Picked A New CEO.
-Here's What He Needs To Do Out Of The Gate
+Here's What He Needs To Do Out Of The Gate.

 The biggest issue for Uber is how to generate enough cash to fund internal investments.
 Evan Rawley, Columbia Business School professor

-“The biggest issue for Uber is how to generate enough cash to fund internal investments,” Evan Rawley, a professor at New York’s Columbia Business School and an expert on corporate strategy and entrepreneurship, told HuffPost in an email earlier this year.
+“The biggest issue for Uber is how to generate enough cash to fund internal investments,” Evan Rawley, an associate professor at the University of Minnesota’s Carlson School of Management, and an expert on corporate strategy and entrepreneurship, told HuffPost in an email earlier this year.
 “If they have to go back to the capital markets with so much red ink flowing, the current investors will take a huge haircut on their investment.”

 “Uber doesn’t need a visionary anymore,” Rawley said.
 “They need a capable pair of hands to steer the ship through some known challenges.”